Dentalium/Rapid-cloning-of-Yr6/README.md

 		Pos: 41946	G->A	depth: 373
 ```

-The report tells you the candidate segment and the information of SNP sites.
+The report tells you the candidate segment and information of SNP sites.
 The name of the segment `LR865758.1_707445000` indicates that it is a segment starting from the 707,445,001st base on chromosome LR865758.1 (chr7B), and the positions of each SNP locus are calculated relative to the corresponding segment.
-That is, the position of a SNP site on the chromosome should be $\text{Pos} + 707445000$.
+That is, the position of an SNP site on the chromosome should be $\text{Pos} + 707445000$.